 What if we could target pro-tumoral immune cells while leaving infectious-disease fighting immune cells unharmed?

 Funded: January 2022

-My SPARK award supports work to understand how immune cells that prevent infection differ from immune cells that support tumor progression in melanoma patients.
-To do this, I am utilizing new technology, CITE-seq, to understand the markers present on the outside of cells and associate them with an anti-bacterial or pro-tumoral phenotype.
+My SPARK award supported work to understand how the immune cells that prevent infection differ from immune cells that support tumor progression in melanoma patients.
+To do this, I utilized a new technology, called CITE-seq, to understand the markers present on the outside of cells and associate them with an anti-bacterial or pro-tumoral phenotype.

 I worked with a larger group of colleagues to design a custom reagent necessary for the proposed experiments.
 After a long delay, the custom reagent finally arrived and we performed the large-scale proposed experiment.
 The downstream analysis is now underway.
 We are working through the pipeline, striving to optimize the analysis for neutrophil detection.
 Once we clean up the data, we will look for the pro-tumoral and antibacterial neutrophils and interrogate how they change from healthy individuals to cancer patients.